netilon/differify/README.md

 _status_: string - one of the following (`ADDED` || `MODIFIED` || `DELETED` || `EQUAL`).

-_extendedInformation_: boolean - if true, it will add more detail to the given output.
+_extendedInformation_: boolean - if true, it will add more detail about the elements to the given output.
 Defaults to false.

 **Return:** Object || Array - depending on the input type.